 What is MFResident.exe?

-The MFResident.exe process is associated with Shenzhen iMyFone Technology Co. and is not a core component of the Windows operating system.
-It typically resides in a subfolder of “C:\Program Files\Common Files” – primarily within the path: C:\Program Files (x86)\Common Files\iMyFone\Components\Resident\
+The MFResident.exe process comes from Shenzhen iMyFone Technology Co. and isn’t a basic part of Windows.
+It usually sits in a folder like “C:\Program Files\Common Files”, specifically in C:\Program Files (x86)\Common Files\iMyFone\Components\Resident\

 or C:\Windows\System32